fle/fle.github.io/sources/012-easy-webmapping-django-leaflet-django-geojson.rst

 :slug: easy-webmapping-with-django-leaflet-and-django-geojson
 :author: Florent Lebreton (fle)
 :summary: Django-geojson is a set of tools to manipulate GeoJSON with Django.
 Django-leaflet allows you to use Leaflet in your Django projects.
 Together, they made webmapping really easy to play with.
-:status: draft

 Let's start with an important thing: I'm a real newbie in webmapping.
 I've never used Postgis, Mapnik, OpenLayers or <place any webmapping tool here>.
 Projection, SRID, ... are just some wild words for me.

 For an estate management application, I wanted to place some markers on a map : a list of properties found after a search, the location of a consulted property, ... classic.
 As a Django developer, this application is written with my favorite framework!

-`Mathieu <https://twitter.com/leplatrem>`_ told me about *django-geojson* and *django-leaflet*, two django apps he baked at Makina Corpus.
+`Mathieu <http://mathieu-leplatre.info>`_ told me about *django-geojson* and *django-leaflet*, two django apps he baked at `Makina Corpus <http://makina-corpus.com>`_.
 Clearly, he didn't lie to me, **django-geojson and django-leaflet make webmapping really lightweight and friendly**.

-The magic thing is, since a few days, you really don't need a spatial database or some complex geographic libraries!
-Mathieu and I have removed the last dependencies to GEOS.
+The magic thing is that you don't need a spatial database or some complex geographic libraries!
+Mathieu and I have removed the last dependencies to GEOS a few days ago.
 I'm glad I could make this tiny contribution!

 Django-geojson
 --------------